-• Training and periodic update programmes for staff involved in the preparation and review of financial information, as well as in the assessment of the IFRS, covering at least accounting standards, auditing, internal control and risk management.
+• Training and periodic update programmes for staff involved in the preparation and review of financial information, as well as in the assessment of the IFRS, covering at least accounting standards, audits, internal control and risk management.

 Training plans, both for the business units and at a Corporate level, include different training actions focussing on the acquisition, updating and recycling of economic-financial, regulatory, control and risk management knowledge, as well as other regulatory and business aspects, knowledge of which is necessary for the proper preparation and supervision of the Group's financial information.
-During 2019, 10,967 hours of specific training were imparted on these subjects, among which the following training actions stand out: International Financial Reporting Standards, Analysis of Economic-Financial Statements, Tax Accounting, Finance, Development of accounting treatments in IFRS, Taxes, Accounting, etc.
+During 2020, 16,082 hours of specific training were provided on these subjects, among which the following training actions stand out: development of accounting treatments in International Financial Reporting Standards, investment analysis and financial modelling, reporting and budget control in project management, taxation, analysis of financial projections, asset and project financing, data protection, etc.